jimtyhurst/annotated_bibliography/transit-notes.md

 [Anthony M. Townsend](http://www.anthonymobile.com/).
 2013-10-09.
 "Smart Cities: Big Data, Civic Hackers, and the Quest for A New Utopia".
 [Recorded discussion](https://www.youtube.com/watch?v=z1evCV6_e8Q) of the book of the same title.
 pp. 236-243 "Build Locally, Spread Nationally" in Chapter 8 "A Planet of Civic Laboratories" describes the beginnings of [Code for America](https://www.codeforamerica.org/) to help cities share working code, models, and data.

 ---

+[Nick Van Mead](https://www.theguardian.com/profile/nickmead).
+"Riding the Bus in Dar Es Salaam" in Henry Grabar ([2019](#grabar-2019)).
+Despite the title, this chapter reviews bus rapid transit (BRT) in cities across the world.
+Five features are needed to receive a gold ranking from the non-profit Institute for Transportation and Development Policy ([ITDP](https://www.itdp.org/)):

+* bus-only lanes separated from other traffic
+* bus lanes in the middle of the road, rather than on the edge
+* ticket payment and control at stations, rather than on board
+* general traffic kept clear of intersections
+* level boarding between the bus and station platform

+---